-Today Is National Hairball Awareness Day.
-No, Really, It's a Thing!
+Today is National Hairball Awareness Day.

 No, really.
 It is.
 It’s a day.
+We’re not kidding.

 In my house, I have two kitties, and luckily only one of them seems to get the hairballs.
 I think it’s because Pimp’s gotten a little older (A little older, okay?
-Don’t tell him I told you he is 14!) and so his fur is a little loose.
+Don’t tell him I told you he is 14) and so his fur is a little loose.
 It just seems to clump out more in his age.
 When I pet him it comes off in my hands more than it used to, so I can only imagine what his sandpaper tongue is picking up.

 I read somewhere that the typical cat consumes 173 grams of fur in one year, which is about the weight of 30 quarters.
 That’s a lot of potential hairballs (or food/hairballs as the case may be) on our floors, carpets, and furniture.

 Cats spend 30 percent of their time grooming, and hair can’t be digested, so it has to go somewhere (or go out somewhere, as today reminds us).
-Plus, if you have more than one cat, the amount of hair they each ingest is likely more, because of social grooming.
+Plus, if you have more than one cat, the amount of hair they each ingest is probably more, because of social grooming.

 Oh, forget it.
 The fur’s really flying now, and there’s no use in avoiding it.
 This is officially the record for most bad puns I’ve ever used in writing.
 I am proud.
 And horrified.

-Now that we have the serious stuff out of the way, let’s end on a silly note!
+Now that we have the serious stuff out of the way, let’s end on a silly note.
 Have you ever thought that cats coughing up hairballs look a little bit like they are dancing?
 Me neither, until I saw this video.

-This Hairball Awareness Day (and every day, really!), make sure you are doing everything you can to help your kitties avoid hairballs.
-It’s for all our own good!
+This Hairball Awareness Day (and every day, really), make sure you are doing everything you can to help your kitties avoid hairballs.
+It’s for all our own good.

-Read more articles about hairballs:
+Read more about hairballs: